 - Check your site on various browsers.

 - Run ecom and email tests (contact forms).

 Now the Really Hard Work Begins

-Many launch and then sit and wait.
-Or expect search engines to immediately start sending traffic.
-With this approach you’ll be sitting and waiting a long time.
+Many launch their website and then sit and wait.
+Or expect search engines to start sending traffic immediately.
+With this approach, you'll be sitting and waiting a long time.
 Nothing happens online by happenstance or osmosis.

 You have to make it happen and keep making it happen.
-Here’s your next step….
+So here's your next step…